MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/apply-slas-entities.md

 ---
-title: "Apply SLAs to entities (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Apply SLAs to entities (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Learn about applying SLAs to custom entities by enabling entities for applying SLAs.
 Also, you can create SLA KPIs." ms.custom: "" ms.date: 10/31/2017